Datavault-UK/automate-dv-docs/docs/materialisations.md

 Where `LOAD_DATE` is provided to the materialisation as the `timestamp_field`, and `date_source_models` is provided as `waterlevel` (the model name).

-#### Using the materialisation with non-dbtvault SQL
+#### Using the materialisation with non-AutomateDV SQL

 Every [table template macro](macros/index.md#table-templates) includes a `__PERIOD_FILTER__` string in its SQL when used in conjunction with this materialisation.

 At runtime, this string is replaced with SQL which applies conditions to filter the dates contained in the `timestamp_field` to those specified in the load date range.
-If you are only using dbtvault table template macros with this materialisation, then there is no need for any additional work.
+If you are only using AutomateDV table template macros with this materialisation, then there is no need for any additional work.

 However, If you are writing your own models and wish to use this materialisation, then you must include